ESAT Chemistry: Revision Notes

 Sometimes testedC1.1

-This topic covers the fundamental model of an atom used in chemistry.
-Understanding this structure is essential as it underpins all concepts of bonding, reactivity, and the periodic table.
+The nuclear model is the fundamental model of an atom used in chemistry, and its structure underpins all concepts of bonding, reactivity, and the periodic table.

 Revise this topic ›Properties of Subatomic Particles